 SIMETRI provides on-site staff to support customers with planning, deploying, and maintaining communications networks, recommending technology, and optimization measures.
 SIMETRI designs and develops custom computation devices to acquire and disseminate data for specific applications, building new systems to meet specific requirements, such as linking chips to sensors, designing custom boards, and collecting data to assess performance.

 SIMETRI provides technical support including security and network processes and policies for Test Ranges, establishes lifecycle management programs to maintain networks with supported equipment, and provides overall Systems Engineering and subject matter expertise in network communications technology to PM ITTS IMO and ATEC Test Centers.

-SIMETRI’s greatest core competency is the design and prototyping of training devices to solve the needs of the trauma caregiver, iteratively and always integrating customer feedback.
+SIMETRI’s greatest core competency is the design and prototyping of training devices to solve the needs of the end user in the field, iteratively and always integrating customer feedback.
 Within a domain, we develop products that range from simple devices to increased training immersion to training systems imparting more advanced technical skills.

 SIMETRI has conceived, designed, and prototyped devices to train procedures on amputations, severe burns, compartment syndrome, and fluid injection through bone.

 On an Air Force contract, SIMETRI extensively discussed the specifications for an Augmented Reality (AR) training application with DoD as well as industry peer experts.
 As a result, SIMETRI received substantially increased project funding, from both USAF and Army sources, to develop the AR system using a mature instructional development model.